rust-lang/rfcs/text/3692-feature-unification.md

 ### Unify features in other settings

 [`workspace.resolver = "2"`](https://doc.rust-lang.org/cargo/reference/resolver.html#features) removed unification from the following scenarios
-- Cross-platform target unification
+- Cross-platform build-target unification
 - `build-dependencies` / `dependencies` unification
-- `dev-dependencies` / `dependencies` unification unless a dev target is enabled
+- `dev-dependencies` / `dependencies` unification unless a dev build-target is enabled

 Depending on how we design this, the solution might be good enough to re-evaluate